 Helpful: How to Launch Steam Games On Second Monitor

 The task manager is included in all versions of Microsoft Windows starting with Windows NT 4.0 and 2000.
-We’ll go over three different ways to launch task manager on a second monitor while using Microsoft Windows.

 Here are three keys that can be used with any version of Windows up to Windows 8.
 All you have to do now is,